GoogleChrome/developer.chrome.com/site/en/docs/webstore/best_listing/index.md

 the extension.

 *   Do not include screenshots that are blurry, distorted, or pixelated in a way that is not an intentional aspect of your brand or user experience
-*   Do not include images that are stretched or compressed
 *   Rotate screenshots appropriately.
 Do not upload images upside down, sideways, or otherwise skewed
 *   Branding on screenshots/videos should be consistent with other branding elements on the store listing page (icon, promotional images, etc), so users can immediately associate them with your extension and brand
 *   Include visual aids like infographics, images and videos to explain the onboarding flow, user experience, and/or main functionalities of the item